aqdasilva/2dBattleTanks2/README.md

 Anthony Quinn daSilva

+To Run:
+1. add your IP address in server,main, and network.
+I put comments so you can see where
+2. Run Server
+3. run network
+4. run main

 player 1 VS. player 2
 each player has own controls to move and shoot
 8 different sounds